homan-uppu/writing/VC will eat education/On presenting how VC will eat education.md

 As ROI for paying for education plummets as our work becomes more creative, less people will pay for education.

-I'm already starting to see a few sharp young high schoolers figure out this reality and are working incredibly hard to directly create value in the world through online businesses and startups.
+I'm already seeing sharp young high schoolers figure out this reality who are working incredibly hard to directly create value in the world through online businesses and startups.
 I'd bet we'll see a many younger startup / business founders in the coming years.

 But, we still have a big problem.
 Building businesses / startups is one path out of many interesting, valuable paths that an individual can take.
 What about those that show signs of great potential, but aren't yet ready to start a company, or don't want to.
-Maybe they're interested in deep tech research (https://x.com/hud_zah/status/1827057785995141558) that will take them a much longer time to get good at compared to learning how to ship apps.
-Or maybe they want to become an economic author and want to be able to spend a year or two studying the world.
+Maybe they're interested in deep tech research (https://x.com/hud_zah/status/1827057785995141558) that will take them a much longer time to get good at compared to learning how to build apps.
+Or maybe they want to become an economic author.
 Or maybe they're a budding podcaster who wants to explore their natural curiosities by talking to interesting people (https://meridian.mercury.com/dwarkesh-patel).

-Some valuable paths take longer to come to fruition.
+Some valuable paths take longer to come to fruition and are less investable in the traditional startup investing sense.
 Yet, these individuals too will create generational companies, achieve scientific breakthroughs and artistic achievements, though they're not in a position to start a company today and raise money for it.

 As of today, such individuals have two options: rely on family wealth to fund their explorations, or rely on grants (such as the Thiel Fellowship and Emergent ventures).
 If they don't have access to capital to fund their learning, they're at a severe disadvantage because that means they can only follow their natural curiosities outside of the time they have to spend dealing with the traditional education system.

 I see this as a massive problem for two reasons:
 1. There will be many talented young people who won't have the bandwidth for training and exploration.